DragonX-cloud/dji_flutter_plugin/README.md

 #### Dji.connectDrone
 The `Dji.connectDrone` method triggers the process of connecting to the Drone.

+The Remote Controller and the DJI Drone need to be turned on.
+The Remote Controller needs to be connected by USB cable to the mobile device running the app.
+Once connected, the `DjiFlutterApi.setStatus()` method is triggered and the status is changed to "Connected".

+Example:
 ```
 Future<void> _connectDrone() async {
   try {